lilydao11/data-science-sp2023/challenges/c10-sat-assignment.md

 **Observations**:

 - How well do these models perform, compared to the one you built in q6?
-  - These models perform better than the one built in q6 as they have a fit coefficent that is significantly different from zero, indicating that there may be a relationship between univ_GPA and high_GPA, as well as univ_GPA and both_SAT with high_GPA as an indicator.
+  - The model predicting univ_GPA with high_GPA and both_SAT does not
+    perform as well for both_SAT as the model in q6 since this model yields a coefficient that is not significantly different from zero.
+    That being said, this model also shows how well high_GPA predicts univ_GPA which is something the previous model in q6 did not.
 - What is the confidence interval on the coefficient of `both_SAT` when including `high_GPA` as a predictor??
 Is this coefficient significantly different from zero?
-  - The confidence interval is \[0.19877, 1.71425\] on the coefficient of both_SAT including high_GPA as a predictor.
-The coefficient estimate itself (0.75774) is significantly different from zero.
+  - The confidence interval is \[-0.00067, 0.00174\] on the coefficient of both_SAT including high_GPA as a predictor.
+The coefficient estimate (0.000534) is not significantly different from zero because the confidence interval includes zero.
 - How do the hypothesis test results compare with the results in q6?
-  - Both of these test results reject the null hypothesis because the coefficients are significantly different from zero.
-This differs from the results in q6 where we found that the test results did not reject the null hypothesis because the coefficient was not significantly different from zero.
+  - The test results for both_SAT and high_GPA as predictors for univ_GPA while looking at both_SAT shows that the coefficient is not significantly different from zero. high_GPA alone and paired with both_SAT as a predictor is significantly different from zero.
+This differs from q6 that showed that both_SAT as a predictor is significantly different from zero.

 ## Synthesize